lynnfaraday/aresmush.com/_root/fs3/fs3.3/running-combat.md

 ## Ambushes

-If a character is caught unawares, they shouldn't get an attack and should have a -3 modifier to defense.
-You can simulate this by making them take the **pass** action and giving the attacker the aggressive stance.
+If a character is caught unawares, they shouldn't get an attack and should have a negative modifier to defense.
+You can simulate this by making them take the **pass** action and giving the attacker the reckless stance.

 ## Booby Traps and Unmanned Vehicles